 Personal injury lawsuits involve a variety of stages, steps, and procedures to get from car crash to compensation, and they can take anywhere from a few months to a few years to settle.
-If you’ve been in a car crash, it’s essential to understand the stages in a typical injury lawsuit.
+If you’ve been in an auto accident, it’s essential to understand the stages in a typical injury lawsuit.

 Because injury litigation requires specialized knowledge and experience, it’s in your best interest to work with an experienced car accident attorney.
 That way, you can focus on your health and improve your chances of recovering the full compensation that you deserve.

-In this article, we’ll walk you through the three main phases of a car accident lawsuit so that you know what to expect during your injury claim.
+In this article, we’ll walk you through the three main phases of a car accident lawsuit so that you know what to expect from the legal process following your claim.

 In most injury claims, you won’t immediately file a lawsuit.
 Instead, you and your attorney will investigate your crash and collect facts and documents that support your allegations.
 Sometimes called the pre-litigation or pre-suit phase, this early stage is essential to a well-developed injury claim.